fuqiangg/Spline-regression-demo/README.md

 # Spline regression

 ## 1. Data
-This demo data is from this this article Edwards, J. R., & Parry, M. E. (2018).
+The data for this demo is from this article Edwards, J. R., & Parry, M. E. (2018).
 On the use of spline regression in the study of congruence in organizational research.
-Organizational Research Methods, 21(1), 68-110.
+Organizational Research Methods, 21(1), 68-110. \\
 The link for the original data is http://public.kenan-flagler.unc.edu/faculty/edwardsj/index.htm

-I select some variables of job attributes: athh, athw, relh, relw, varh, varw, auth, autw, jobsat jobsat = job satisfaction;
+I select some variables of job attributes: athh, athw, relh, relw, varh, varw, auth, autw, jobsat jobsat = job satisfaction; \\
 ath = authority;
 rel = relationships;
 var = variety;